anyscale/madewithml.github.io/_courses/applied-ml-in-production/objective.md

 <hr class="mt-0">

 <h3><u>Intuition</u></h3>
-When solving any problem, it's important to first identify the key objective that you're trying to solve.
-This becomes the **guide** for all subsequent decisions and will keep you from getting distracted along the way.
+Identifying the objective should always be the first step when solving any problem.
+It's acts as the **guide** for all subsequent decision making and will prevent us from getting distracted along the way.
 However, identifying the objective isn't always straightforward, especially when we aren't analyzing the problem through the appropriate lens.

 > A proven way to identify the key objective is to think about the problem from the **user's perspective** so that we're positioned to think about the underlying issue as opposed to technological shortcomings.

 <h3><u>Application</u></h3>
-In our application we have a set of projects (with tags) that users search for (using tags).
+In our application, we have a set of projects (with tags) that users search for (using tags).

 ```json
 {